albanpuech/risky-biscuits-project/README.md

 By looking at the two U.S. maps above, we can see that there is a variation in the ABV average between the best beers and the most reviewed beers.
 It results that the ABV mean of the three favorite beers is higher than the one of the three most popular ones.
 We can observe a variation across the climates but again, too many climates at a time make the results hard to interpret.
 We will therefore analyze the three climate levels separately.

-It is to be noted that for the three next plots, the ranges of the colorbars are not equal on the left and right plots.
+Note that for the three next plots, the ranges of the color bars are not equal on the left and right plots.
 This was chosen to better visualize the differences within each plot and because the average ABV of the best beers is always higher than for the most reviewed ones.

 <p align="center">
   <br>